-Federal Pell Grant: The Federal Pell Grant is available to low income undergraduate students.
+Federal Pell Grant: The Federal Pell Grant is available to low-income undergraduate students.
 Your eligibility is based on the outcome of your FAFSA and is FREE money granted to you by the Federal Government based on your need.
-This award ranges from \$318-\$3,098 per semester for the 2019-20 academic year.
+Students may receive up to \$3,173 per semester for the 2020-21 academic year.

 Some students may be affected by the Lifetime Eligibility Used requirements for the Federal Pell Grant.
-For more information visit:
+For more information, visit: https://studentaid.gov/understand-aid/types/grants/pell.

-studentaid.ed.gov/types/grants-scholarships/pell/calculate-eligibility.